Google Keyword Sandbox:

 - Is my site likely to be accepted if I submit to this category?

-- Are there reasons this organization or other sites outside of this organization are likely to place extra emphasis on (link into) this category?
+Are there reasons this organization or other sites outside of this

 - How many links are listed in this category?